petrum01/object-detection/README.md

 3. Train for more epochs

-After 1500 epochs
+After 1500 epochs, same

 ##### To do:
     1.	overfit the network on a very small dataset (a few images) before training on the whole dataset (the overfitting loss can be around or smaller than 0.1 for a one class only network).
 In the case of disabling noise augmentation, it can very well be near perfect 0.0.

-##### Dataset
-    1. Need to have a better test set
-    2.	other class to train with ? with more images for training and testing
-    3.	train with more classes
+Trained on a small dataset, 3 images, with 4 objects in them of the same class.
+The model converged after approx. 5000 epochs.
+Saved weights after 8000 epochs in /Users/pm/Documents/AI/compvision/darkflow_master/darkflow/TRAINING/overfit_on_small_data_set/ckpt

-## Part 3 : Running the trained net on a Raspberry Pi 3 for in-car inference
+## Part 3 : Running the trained model on a mobile device for in-car inference

 The last part of the project is on‑device inference with low latency and a small model size and *hopefully* decent fps.

+Running inference on compute-heavy machine learning models on mobile devices is resource demanding due to the devices’ limited processing and power

+Hardware
+- Raspberry Pi 3
+- Raspberry Pi 3 w/ GPU card
+- iPhone or Android phone